dolittle/Documentation/Documentation/Documentation/getting_started.md

 ---
-title: Getting started
+title: Get started
 description: Get started writing documentation locally
 keywords: Contributing
 author: einari, joel
 weight: 1
+alias: getting_started
 ---

+All of Dolittles documentation is open-source and hosted on GitHub.

+## Quick edits online
+You can edit and create pull request for documentation online straight from [dolittle.io](https://dolittle.io/).

+1. Click the **pencil** icon next to the document title at the top of the page you want to edit.
+This takes you to the pages GitHub source file.
+2. Make your changes in the web editor.
+3. Once you have made your changes click **Propose file change** at the end of the page.
+4. On the next page click **Create pull request** and add a title for the pull request.

+## Editing dolittle.io locally
-Writing documentation can be done by just working on each repository individually or you can work with the documentation engine and see the end result while working.
-This is a good idea to get a feeling for how it will look like and verify that links, images and diagrams are correct.
+You can run your own copy of dolittle.io on your local machine.
+This way you get a feeling for how it will look like and verify that links, images and diagrams are correct.

-## Run dolittle.io locally

 ### Prerequisites
 [Hugo](https://gohugo.io/getting-started/installing/#binary-cross-platform)